jehanson4/cityhop/README.md

 At present the endpoint responds to any unexpected input with "no".
 This does not distinguish the case where the query URL is syntactically incorrect from the case where one or both of the cities is unknown.
 It the case of a syntactically incorrect URL it would be more user-friendly to respond with a useful error message.

 It would be more informative to provide the path linking the origin and destination cities in addition to just "yes".
-This is a straightforward enhancement
+This is a straightforward enhancement.

 ### Implementation Details